Nima-Fr/TryHackMe/Overpass/README.md

 # Connecting to SSH

-Right after logging in, we face a SSH private key and a message to user `james`.
+Right after logging in, we face a SSH private key and a message for user `james`.

 <p align="center"><img src="./files/PK.png"></p>

 We need to crack the password of the private key in order to login.
-I used an additional tool called `ssh2john` which changes the format of the key to a format which is crackable for `john`.
+I used an additional tool called `ssh2john` which changes the format of the SSH private key to a format which is crackable for `john`.
 Then cracked its password using `john` and `rockyou` wordlist.

 ~~~
 ┌──(user㉿Y0B01)-[~/…/walkthroughs/thm/Overpass/files]